Alcohol and Drug Rehabs in North Carolina, NC

 Most patients (89-91%) go to outpatient North Carolina rehab centers.
 Additionally, 7% to 9% of users go to some of the long term inpatient drug rehabs, while only 1 to 2% of patients need to find a rehab center in NC that offers hospital care.5

-Dual Diagnosis Treatment for Mental Health and Substance Abuse
+Dual Diagnosis Treatment for Mental Health and Substance Abuse in NC

 Mental health and alcohol and drug abuse are tightly connected.
 Most people suffering from SUD also suffer from some co-occurring mental health problems.
 For instance, many of these people are military veterans, suffering from disorders such as PTSD.6